 The exception to the wage requirement is when it's the employee's decision not to work.
-In that situation, you may not need to pay the H-1B worker's wages.
+In that situation, you might not need to pay the H-1B worker's wages.
 The DOL regulations provide several specific examples of when this applies, for example:

-Other, comparable situations also may qualify.
+Other, comparable situations also might qualify.

 The regulations caution that such a situation still could require the employer to pay the H-1B worker's wages.
 For example, if an employer benefit plan or a statute, such as the Family Medical Leave Act (FMLA) or Americans with Disabilities Act (ADA), requires the employee to be paid, then you remain on the hook, subject of course to what the benefit plan or applicable statute provides.